What is a Grievance?

 The Grievance Procedure

+The Grievance procedure sets out how you should present your grievance and how your employer will deal with it.
+The main purpose of a grievance procedure is to resolve a problem.
+It allows you to set out your complaint, and get an outcome from management.
 Under s1 Employment Rights Act 1996 (ERA 1996), your written statement of particulars must tell you the person to whom you should address a grievance, and either tell you what the procedure for a grievance is or refer you to a separate document containing the procedures (s3 ERA 1996).
 The separate document is usually your employers grievance policy and procedure.
-The ACAS Code 1 emphasises that the grievance procedure should be in writing, and developed with the involvement of employees and their representatives.
+The Acas Code emphasises that the grievance procedure should be in writing, and developed with the involvement of employees and their representatives.
 If your employer does not do so, this could be a breach of the Code.
 Any grievance policy should incorporate the ACAS Code 1 1 and set out what you need to do as well as your employer’s obligations when you invoke the grievance procedure.

 A Fair Procedure

-The ACAS Code 1 sets out basic principles for a fair grievance procedure and how rules of natural justice should be applied.
-The foreword to the ACAS Code 1 suggests that employers might want to establish separate procedures for dealing with issues involving bullying, harassment or whistleblowing.
+The Acas Code sets out basic principles for a fair grievance procedure and how rules of natural justice should be applied.
+The foreword to the Acas Code suggests that employers might want to establish separate procedures for dealing with issues involving bullying, harassment or whistleblowing.

-Although the ACAS Code 1 does not have the force of law in its own right, breaches of the ACAS Code 1 (by you or your employer) can be used in evidence in any subsequent legal proceedings. – Section 207A and Schedule A2 Trade Union and Labour Relations(Consolidation)Act 1992.
+Although the Acas Code does not have the force of law in its own right, breaches of the ACAS Code 1 (by you or your employer) can be used in evidence in any subsequent legal proceedings. [ Section 207A and Schedule A2 Trade Union and Labour Relations(Consolidation)Act 1992]

 A grievance hearing is the appropriate forum for your grievance to be aired before your employer.
 You have a right to be accompanied to the grievance hearing and any subsequent appeal.[s13(5) Employment Relations Act 1999 ]